johnno1962/InjectionNext/README.md

 change to orange.
 After that, by parsing the messages from the "supervised" launch of Xcode it is possible to know when files are saved and exactly how to recompile them for injection.
-Injection on a device uses the same configurtion but is opt-in through the menu item "Enable Deivces" (as it needs to open a network port).
+Injection on a device uses the same configuration but is opt-in through the menu item "Enable Devices" (as it needs to open a network port).
 You also need to select the project's "expanded codesigning identity" from the codesigning phase of your build logs in the window that pops up.